MarkusH/blog/content/Development/2014-08-10__en__using-elasicsearch-as-relational-data-storage.rst

     like [``address.district=Kreutzberg AND address.plz = 10999``] without a
     problem.
 [Second], reading is faster than the parent/child because the nested document is stored in the same Lucene block as the main document.
+    [ES13]_

 Although writing may require reindexing the entire document, this is no problem for our use case as the data is imported once.
-[ES13]_

-The actual import was done by a small Python script using `Click`_ that connects to the elasticsearch instance creates the necessary document structure and later imports the different data types (base data, address data, school profiles, etc.).
+The actual import was done by a small Python script using `Click`_ that connects to the Elasticsearch instance creates the necessary document structure and later imports the different data types (base data, address data, school profiles, etc.).

 The Front-End
 =============

 We are no designers.
 But we wanted to create a webpage that is both faster and